siddhantgov/Python-Jupyter-Notebooks/README.md

 # JupyterNotebooks
-My Compilation of Work in Python analysis on the JupyterNotebook platform
+My Compilation of Work in Python Analysis on the JupyterNotebook platform